 Van Damme kicking trees with his shins?
 Hell yes.
 I also have a lot of time for Slyvester Stallone and ‘Karate Kid’ montage’s.

 BUT it has been known for me to like a couple of chick flicks; “How to lose a guy in 20 days” (or is it 10?
 30?
-I don’t know, who cares!?) was one of the first chick flicks to work its way into my system.
+I don’t know, who cares!?) was one of the first chick flicks to sneak its way into my system.
 (Oh Kate Hudson, you and your adorable funny ways) *Squeezes Hudson’s pretty little dimples.*

 I love watching My Girl when it repeats, for sentimental reasons – as I went to see it at the cinema with a loved one who is no longer with us.

-So as a traveller – there was only going to be one travel-related chick flick that demanded my attention; Eat, Pray, Love.
+So as a wannabe traveller – there was only going to be one travel-related chick flick that demanded my attention; Eat, Pray, Love.

 The story of an unsatisfied married woman who leaves her job and everything she knows, to find meaning in her life…..stay with me, lads 😉 I took it upon myself to watch this movie with a completely open mind and document my perception of this flick for the chicks, and finish it off with a little review.
 Enjoy!